 What is online therapy?

-Online therapy takes place over a video call with a qualified clinical psychologist or therapist, and sessions are similar to in-person appointments that take place in a clinic or consultation room.
-The key difference is that online therapy allows you to access face-to-face therapy whenever and wherever is convenient for you, without the hassle of having to travel to a clinic.
+Online therapy takes place over a video call with a qualified clinical psychologist or therapist.
+Sessions are similar to in-person appointments that take place in a clinic or consultation room.
+The key difference is that online therapy allows you to access therapy whenever and wherever is convenient for you.
+It also avoids the hassle of having to travel to a clinic.

 How does online therapy work?

-Your therapist can conduct a psychological assessment and psychotherapy (talking therapy) via a remote video consultation, as it involves responses to questions and clinical observation, which are both possible online.
-You can also have psychiatric consultations online with a qualified consultant psychiatrist (link to /services/online-psychiatry).
+Your therapist can conduct a psychological assessment and psychotherapy (talking therapy) via a remote video consultation.
+This involves responding to questions and clinical observation, both of which are possible online.
+You can also have psychiatry consultations online with a qualified consultant psychiatrist.

-You can use your phone, computer or a tablet for your consultation.
-We have a range of different video platforms available to suit your preferences, including Zoom, Skype, Microsoft Teams and Google Meet.
-If your preferred platform of choice isn’t listed, please contact us and we’ll do our best to accommodate your preferences (subject to the platform meeting the required safety features).
+You can use your phone, computer or tablet for your consultation.
+We have a range of different video platforms available to suit your preferences.
+These include Zoom, Skype, Microsoft Teams and Google Meet.
+If your preferred platform of choice isn’t listed, please contact us and we’ll do our best to accommodate you.
+However, the platform must meet the required safety and security features.

 How can I find an online therapist?

-You can choose a psychologist or therapist who specialises in treating a specific condition or uses a particular therapy approach from our large team of highly qualified psychologists & therapists (link to /specialist-type/therapists).
-We can also arrange a brief courtesy call directly with one of our therapists so you can decide for yourself if you feel comfortable talking to them before booking an appointment.
+You can choose from our team of expert psychologists and therapists specialising in specific conditions or therapy approaches.
+You can also have a brief courtesy call directly with one of our therapists before booking.
+During the call, you can decide for yourself if you feel comfortable talking to them before booking an appointment.

 If you prefer to browse through our team of therapists online, you can access all of our therapist profiles here: